 - PLEASE wait until the bread has almost completely cooled to cut it.
 If you don’t it will seriously crush or smoosh the bread down and no one likes smooshed bread.

-Ok, so that’s about it!
-I hope you giving this Dutch Oven Bread recipe a go!
+OK, so that’s about it!
+I hope you give this Dutch Oven Bread recipe a go!
 It’s really so easy, and I hope you enjoy the final product!
 If you do, please take a photo and email me or hashtag TheSaltyPot on Instagram.
 I’d LOVE to see your final product!!
 Thanks so much for stopping by The Salty Pot today!

-This no-knead Dutch Oven Bread is one of the easiest and tastiest loaves of bread I've ever made!!!
-The crispy top, the soft inside, and that FLAVOR is not mistakingly HOMEMADE!!!!
+This no-knead Dutch Oven Bread is one of the easiest and tastiest loaves of bread I've ever made.
+The crispy top, the soft inside, and that flavor is deliciously homemade.

 Ingredients